2 13.5-ounce cans full-fat coconut milk

 11. Scrape into parchment lined pan and spread evenly.
 Press another sheet of parchment directly on top of ice cream, covering the entire surface.

-12. Place in freezer for at least 4 hours before scooping.
-If you want a soft-serve texture, serve immediately.
+12. If you want a soft-serve texture, serve immediately.
 Otherwise, re-cover ice cream and chill in the freezer for about 5 1/2 hours before serving.

-13. Store in the freezer for up to 2 to 3 weeks.
+13. Store in the freezer for up to 3 weeks.